PRINSUS-RIsk/SUS-Risk/research/work-packages.md

 ### Description:

 This work package focuses on the qualification and quantification of agricultural risks through innovative analytical approaches[^1].
 It addresses the dynamic dimension affecting risk management choices and introduces causality assessment through panel Vector Auto-Regressive analysis[^1].
-The work package investigates the relationship between chemical use and agricultural production risk, particularly in light of the Farm-to-Fork strategy's environmental targets[^1].
+The work package investigates the relationship between chemical use and agricultural production risk, particularly in light of the Farm-to-Fork strategy's environmental targets.

 ---